DOWRIGHTTV/dnxfirewall/README.md

 2. install linux on physical hardware or a VM

 	2a.
-(3) interfaces are required (WAN, LAN, DMZ) (note: work in progress to reduce minimum to 2)
+(1) interfaces: local mode, (2) interfaces: no-dmz mode, (3) interfaces: full mode (WAN, LAN, DMZ)

 	2b. create "dnx" user during os install or once complete

-	2c. if not Python version >= 3.8, install Python3.8+ and set to system default
+	2c. if not Python version = 3.10, install Python3.10 and set to system default

-    - note: Python3.10+ provides substantial performance improvements
+    - note: Python3.11+ includes breaking changes to Enums that may cause fatal errors.

 3. update and upgrade system -> ```sudo apt update && sudo apt upgrade```